-In direct message exchange, businesses can send messages to and download messages from Customs systems either via an EDI operator or directly over the Internet.
-The latter is called direct message exchange, for which Customs provides a web service to its business customers.
+In direct message exchange, businesses can send messages to and download messages from Customs systems directly over the Internet.
+This is called direct message exchange, for which Customs provides a web service to its business customers.

 The idea of direct message exchange is that the customer's system sends messages to Customs and downloads waiting messages from Customs.
 Customs never sends its reply messages to the customer.
 The customer will find out about the identifying data of any messages waiting to be downloaded by making a DownloadList request.
 The customer can then download the messages based on the list.
 The customer can also start using the Message Notification Service, which will notify the customer's system of messages waiting to be downloaded.